cisco/cisco-network-puppet-module/README.md

 vlan_mapping => [[20, 21], [30, 31]]
 ```

+This property is not supported on IOS XR.

 ###### `vlan_mapping_enable`
 Allows disablement of vlan_mapping on a given interface.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ###### `vrf`
 VRF member of the interface.
 Valid values are a string or the keyword 'default'.